-There are two types of lift mechanisms used on Murphy Wall Beds, The spring-loaded type, which in most cases, is made in the Peoples Republic of China, and the Piston Lift Mechanism, which is American made.
+There are two types of lift mechanisms used on Murphy Wall Beds, the spring-loaded type, which in almost all cases, is made in the Peoples Republic of China, and the Piston Lift Mechanism, which is American made.
 Both systems do what they are supposed to do, which is to assist in raising and lowering a wall bed.
 Rosie and I prefer the piston type for these reasons:

 1) The Piston-Lift Mechanism requires less space than the spring system.